TOTAL SULFUR ANALYSIS

 The Trace Technology total sulfur instrumentation combines unique design and performance features with the basic reducing furnace.
 The structure combines concentric tubes that are used in the reducing process.
-The sample is injected through the center tube into an oxidizing tube where the carbon compounds are oxidized to sulfur dioxide.
-The oxidized compounds then reverse flow into the reducing tube with an excess of hydrogen.
-The process of reducing the SO2 to H2S is further enhanced by oxidation and flow contact with the catalyst.
+The sample is injected through the center tube into a reducing tube with an excess of hydrogen.
+The process of reducing the sulfur compounds to H2S is further enhanced by furnace flow characteristics and flow contact with the catalyst.
 This combination eliminates carbon-carbon bonding which can cause increased system maintenance.

 This device is used to reduce a high pressure, supply pressure, or inlet pressure in one stage to a lower pressure.
 The pressure reducing regulator is designed to meet the stringent requirements of a process analyzer sample conditioning system.
 The low internal volume reduces lag time thus more nearly approaching real-time analysis.

 This device is used to remove unwanted contamination in a system.
 Bypass filters allow a continuous sweeping action across the surface of the filter element.
 This sweeping action prolongs the life of the filter element and also insures the sample that passes through the element is representative of the current system condition.